everydayhero/amazon-kinesis-client-ruby/README.md

 ### Kcl::AdvancedRecordProcessor

-The AdvancedRecordProcessor class take cares the basic checkpoints logic, and the clients only required to implement the `process_record` method, for example:
+The AdvancedRecordProcessor class take cares the basic checkpoint logic, and the clients only required to implement the `process_record` method, for example:

 ```ruby
 require 'kcl'